Lawmakers reach deal for arbitration on bill to prevent surprise medical payments

 The bill has faced opposition from doctors and hospitals who fear that the bill's proposal to set a federal benchmark payment rate to settle billing disputes would favor insurers and could lead to shortages in doctors over lost pay.

-Washington Sen. Patty Murray, the top Democrat on the Senate health committee did not sign onto support the deal, citing concerns that still need to be "worked through."
+Washington Sen. Patty Murray, the top Democrat on the Senate health committee did not sign onto support the deal, citing concerns that still need to be resolved.

+"Senator Murray believes the overall agreement takes important steps forward on a number of issues impacting patients and families, and is working with some members of her caucus on concerns they still have.
+She didn't want to sign onto a press release until those were worked through," a representative for Murray said.